About Kedarkantha Trek

 How to reach Kedarkantha

 Sankri is the starting point for the Kedarkantha trek.
 To go to Kedarkantha from Dehradun, you must first travel to Sankri.
-Sankri is around 200 (197) kilometres from Dehradun, and it takes about 8 to 10 hours to travel this mountainous path.
+Sankri is around 200 (197) kilometers from Dehradun, and it takes about 8 to 10 hours to travel this mountainous path.
 To go to Kedarkantha from Dehradun, use the government bus, which departs from Mussoorie Bus stand at 8:00 a.m.
-After about 7th hour from the starting point, the bus will leave you off in sankri.
+After about the 7th hour from the starting point, the bus will leave you off in Sankri.

-You can travel to Dehradun from Delhi in Nandadevi Express which departs at 11:50 pm and reaches Dehradun by 5:40 am in the morning.
+You can travel to Dehradun from Delhi by Nandadevi Express which departs at 11:50 pm and reaches Dehradun by 5:40 am.
 From Dehradun again, you can take a taxi or board a bus to Sankri.

 Board a flight from Delhi to Jolly Grant Airport in Dehradun.
 It will take about 1 hour to reach.
 From here again, you can follow the directives as mentioned above.